A24Group/A24StudioCS/README.md

 # A24Studio Code Sniffer Coding Standards

+Codesniffer is a tool used to detect coding standard violations in Php Projects.

 This project contains the coding standard rule to be used in PHP Code sniffer for any project owned by A24Studio.